5 Unusual Technical SEO Best Practices

 When you are assessing your page load speed, you want to be as fast or faster than your competition.
 In other words, your website does not need to be the fastest website in the world.
 The goal is to be least imperfect compared to your competitors.

 That said, improving website speed can be time-consuming and expensive.
-When using tools to evaluate your webpage speed, make sure you have a professional review the scores.
+When using tools to evaluate your webpage speed, make sure you have a professional review of the scores.
 You’ll want to make sure you focus on improving the right metrics.
-It may be difficult to improve certain metrics past a certain threshold and not worth the resources.
+Improving certain metrics past a certain threshold may be difficult, and not worth the resources.

 Here are some things that can slow webpage load time: